 How popular are boutique hotels today compared to the past?

 The recent global economic crisis has negatively affected the most upscale boutique hotels as travelers tended to opt for cheaper options.
-However, the long term trend is generally positive for boutique hotels as they offer to travelers not only accommodation but an experience, together with a personalized service, which are two aspects increasingly appreciated by hotel guests.
-For this reason their popularity is expected to return to grow from 2010-2011.
+However, the long term trend is generally positive for boutique hotels as they offer to travelers not only accommodation but an experience, together with a personalized service, which is two aspects increasingly appreciated by hotel guests.
+For this reason, their popularity is expected to return to grow from 2010-2011.

 What are the latest trends in the industry?